label

 -

 20:24 I think this also applies to other areas.
 If you’re like a biologist of course you have an interest in biology and are talking to other people interested in that topic.
-This is also true for games, communityI’m a gamer myself so there’s this gaming community and I hesitate to call myself gamer because this can be a very toxic expression or toxic term for something the community can also be.
-So on the one side I’m part of it and on the other side I’m criticizing it, but this gives me a room to really see tendencies and to explore where the direction of the community goes and also they take me seriously.
-So I have talked to gamers and I reached out to them for panels, for example, to a store owner who sells these classic game consoles, and if they see me as not some academic person just trying to deal with the next hot topic then they’re much more likely to open up to you.
+This is also true for games, communityI’m a gamer myself and I hesitate to call myself that because it can be a very toxic term.
+So on the one hand I’m part of it and on the other I’m critical of it, but this gives me a room to really see tendencies and to explore the direction of the community.
+So I have talked to gamers and I reached out to them for panels, for example, to a store owner who sells these classic game consoles, and if they don't see me as some academic person trying to research the next hot topic then they’re much more likely to open up to me.
 Of course, it’s important for me to think about them when I publish something.
 I do not want to only write for an academic bubble.
-Community work was present on the panels but they are, as I tried to explain, part of our publishing.
-So this is like acting out what we are writing about.
+Community work was present on the panels but they are, as I tried to explain, part of our publishing practice.
+So this is like practicing what we are writing about.
 I would say this was the one community I was part of.
-For us it’s not only researchers, it’s also, as I said, other people writing text.
+For us it’s not only researchers, it’s also other people writing text.
 So people who produce text in some way, we are the other community and we were also of course dealing with them, reaching out to them.
-A special thing for our anthology was that we were handpicking them: we had some topics we thought were important and reached out to experts to write about them.
-This was also very good because they all responded very positively to that.
+A special thing for our anthology was that we were handpicking them: we had some topics we thought were important and reached out to experts to write about them, something they responded positively to.

 -

 communityThen I discovered a small community gathering around game studies and doing practical or theoretical things in this area.
-It all started with my PhD, I think.
-So I discovered there are some institutes now having room for dealing with games or researching games.
-Especially in Cologne, there’s like this big bubble of researchers.
+It all started with my PhD where I discovered there are some institutes which now accomodate people working with or researching games.
+Especially in Cologne, there’s a big bubble of researchers.
 I think I wrote an introduction and also a paper for Benjamin Beil, and he’s one of the professors here at University of Cologne.
 I was looking at trauma representation, as I said.
 Yet now I would say that one has to go beyond that.

 -